Platform One Party Bus Onboarding Process

 - Follow the steps in the How To: Onboard a New Product Team Member section to onboard a new team member.

-- Open a CtF Request ticket to start your Certificate to Field process for Production Deploys.
+- Open a CtF Request ticket to start your Certificate to Field (CtF) process for production deploys.

-- SD Elements access: Open the SDElements Account Request ticket.
+- SD Elements access: Open a SDElements Account Request for SD Elements access.

 NOTIFICATION